MazamaScience/AirSensor/local_docs/windows_install.md

 ### RStudio

-GUI for R. The **MazamaPurpleAir** package is designed to be run in RStudio.
+GUI for R. The **AirSensor** package is designed to be run in RStudio.

 https://www.rstudio.com/products/rstudio/download